-Functional testing is executed on tests of all sizes from unit tests to end-to-end cases, and it’s critical for making sure that user flows are working as intended and consistent with the product manager’s vision.
+Functional testing is executed on tests of all sizes, from unit tests to end-to-end cases.
+It’s critical for making sure that user flows work as intended and are consistent with the product manager’s vision.

-So for the same example with the menu button, you may also check to make sure that clicking one of the options on the drop-down will take you the correct page.
-You can continue to perform a functional test case that includes adding an item to your cart and checking out to ensure each of those actions work one after another and allow the user to successfully make a purchase.
+So for the same example with the menu button, you may also check that clicking a drop-down option takes you to the correct page.
+You can continue to perform a functional test case (that includes adding an item to your cart and checking out) to ensure each of those actions work one after another and allow the user to make a purchase.

 Most of the time, when we talk about functional testing, we’re referring to automated testing where we’re getting a pass or fail test result.
 When thinking about cross-browser and device testing, functional testing should be included after deciding which browsers and devices to test in order to make sure those tests pass across different configurations.

-While it’s clearly important to test the functional elements of your application, some teams will make the mistake of doing the bulk of their testing to check functional efficiency with little or no regard for visual validation.
+It’s clearly important to test the functional elements of your application.
+But some teams make the mistake of functional efficiency being the bulk of their testing with no regard for visual validation.

 Visual testing requires the tester to consider how the application looks in addition to how it works.
-Often times, the UI of an application can pass a functional test, while design elements that are visually defective can go under the radar.
+Often times, the UI of an application can pass a functional test while visual defects go under the radar.

-Visual bugs can be annoying or unpleasant to users, but they can go beyond inconvenience to be more severe.
-In fact, visual inconsistencies can affect the user journey in a way that makes it difficult or even impossible to complete their intended actions even though the test is functionally proficient.
+Visual bugs can be annoying to users, but they can go beyond inconvenience to be more severe.
+In fact, visual inconsistencies affect the user journey in a way that makes it difficult or even impossible to complete their intended actions even though the test is functionally proficient.